 Image: Dental Health Services Victoria

-Teeth have an important role in digestion.
+Teeth have an important role in eating.
 They are different shapes and sizes to bite, tear, crush or grind food before it is swallowed.
-They help us to form sounds and speak clearly.
-They are an important part of a person’s smile.
+They help us to form sounds and speak clearly, and they are an important part of a person’s smile.
 In this respect, teeth can be associated with a person’s confidence and social interaction.